-Make every effort to schedule tests at least three business days in advance.
+- Make every effort to schedule tests at least three operating days in advance (weekends

-Tests are proctored during business hours only.
-Some exceptions apply.
+- Tests are proctored during operating hours only.

-You must inform your professor of the test appointment and remind him/her to send
+- You must inform your professor of the test appointment and remind them to send the

 Note: All reasonable efforts shall be made to ensure that the provision of testing accommodations